Viacom's new lead independent director pledges close eye on strategy

 Proxy adviser Institutional Shareholder Services recommended that Viacom investors withhold support for six of the company's directors, including Salerno, who chairs the compensation committee, citing concerns about executive pay.

-Viacom awarded Dauman a $54.2 million pay package for the last fiscal year, when the company's shares fell 44 percent.
+Viacom awarded Dauman a $54.2 million (£38 million) pay package for the last fiscal year, when the company's shares fell 44 percent.

 Salerno noted that much of the compensation was in equity tied to business performance, not cash.
 He disputed the perception that the board was in some way beholden to Dauman.